dailyinvention/Flickr-Image-Downloader/README.md

 # Flickr-Image-Downloader
 A Node.js app that downloads random images from Flickr.
+Used for the new dailyinvention.com web site.